nwph/nwph.github.io/_services/pelvic-pain.md

 ---
-title: Chronic Pelvic Pain
+title: Physiotherapy for Chronic Pelvic Pain
 subtitle: Chronic pelvic pain is defined as a non-malignant, intermittent or continuous pain in the pelvis or lower abdomen.
 weight: 6
 layout: service
-description: Chronic Pelvic Pain
+description: Often chronic pelvic pain cannot be “cured” but rather managed through a variety of medical and non-medical interventions.
+Pain that persists despite treatment of underlying conditions may be due to changes in the brain and understanding this is an important part of management.
 ---

 Chronic pelvic pain can be caused by a number of pelvic and abdominal issues.
 It becomes chronic when the pain persists for at least 3-6 months.
 It is estimated to affect 15-25% of women and 10% of men.